-Jai Jai is what you hear as soon as you step in the stylish veranda of Narendra Bhawan.
+Jai Jai is what you hear as soon as you step into the stylish veranda of Narendra Bhawan.
 Hotel staff dressed in comfortable but regal Indian wear will greet you with folded hands every time they meet you.

 Narendra Bhawan, Bikaner, Rajasthan

-Narendra Singh ji
+Narendra Singh Ji

-What is interesting about Narendra Singh ji is that he was born in 1948 i.e. in free India, and lived in the early days of Independent India.
+What is interesting about Narendra Singh Ji is that he was born in 1948 i.e. in free India, and lived in the early days of Independent India.
 So despite inheriting a rich royal lifestyle, he chose a rather modern life in the new identity of the country.
 The management of Narendra Bhawan has re-created the times of Narendra Singh which belongs to an interesting cusp of the time when India was looking towards a future.
-There is a subtle influence of Bombay Art Deco Movement – that was in vogue in Bombay in early 20th CE and then in the 1960s.
-This was the time when Narendra Singh ji would have been in his youth.
+There is a subtle influence of the Bombay Art Deco Movement – which was in vogue in Bombay in the early 20th CE and then in the 1960s.
+This was the time when Narendra Singh Ji would have been in his youth.
 To know more about Bombay Art Deco read this article by The National & this one by Urban Design Collective.

 Where to Eat at Narendra Bhawan?

 For small eats and snacks head to their bakery called Madhatter.
-You can not miss the quirky displays against a hand blown glass backdrop.
+You can not miss the quirky displays against a hand-blown glass backdrop.

-The ladies of the generation inspire the restaurant P & C – that stands for Pearls & Chiffons.
+The ladies of the generation inspire the restaurant P & C – which stands for Pearls & Chiffons.
 Now think of Hindi films of that era and you would recall the leading ladies in pearls & chiffons.
 The elegance, grace & delicacy of both these elements can be seen in the frost interiors and timeless furniture.

 The central courtyard called Diwali Chowk looks like a meeting place for residents of the house.
 When you stand in this square courtyard, you see stone jharokhas all around.
-It is used to serve Marwari Bara Khana – or the rich heavy food of Business community of Rajasthan.
-Standing there, looking at the stone all around, I wondered how it would look on Diwali day, all lit up with diyas and decorated with flowers.
+It is used to serve Marwari Bara Khana – or the rich heavy food of the Business community of Rajasthan.
+Standing there, looking at the stone all around, I wondered how it would look on Diwali day, all lit up with Diyas and decorated with flowers.

-On a personal note, my father shares the name with Narendra Singh ji, so the places sounded even more home-like to me.
+On a personal note, my father shares the name with Narendra Singh Ji, so the places sounded even more home-like to me.

-Rooms @ Narendra Bhawan
+Rooms at the luxury property – Narendra Bhawan

 What I missed in the room was a tea/coffee maker.
 You can always order your Chai from the room service, though.

-Manmohan Joshi – a bansuri or flute player played the folk songs of Rajasthan, songs that welcome you to the land of sand, that talk about the jungles around and the songs of love & longing.
+Manmohan Joshi – a bansuri or flute player played the folk songs of Rajasthan, songs that welcome you to the land of sand, that talk about the jungles around, and the songs of love & longing.

-Laxmi Niwas Palace View Dinner at the lawns
+Laxmi Niwas Palace View Dinner at the lawns of Narendra Bhawan

-Earlier we had taken a round of the palace and that set the very royal tone for the evening.
+Earlier we had taken a round of the Palace and that set the very royal tone for the evening.
 Food had very local ingredients like Ker Sangri.
 What I remember most from that evening is wedges of sweet lime dipped in finely ground cinnamon powder.
 Heavenly!

 The beauty of these experiences is that you feel very special and of course, royal.

-Walk through the Merchant Trail
+Walkthrough the Merchant Trail

-Now this is an experience that deserves a post of its own.
+Now, this is an experience that deserves a post of its own.
 So, wait while I pull my memory cells together and write that for you.